Meet the accidental scheduler making waves in naval shipbuilding

 While the recipes couldn’t be more different the method remains the same – plan, plan and plan.

-Natalie, now employed by Naval Group Australia, the company responsible for the $50 billion contract to help design and build 12 state-of-the art submarines for the Royal Australian Navy, got her first taste of scheduling while working for Australian cooking icon Maggie Beer at a production facility in South Australia’s Barossa Valley.
+Natalie, now employed by Naval Group Australia, the company responsible for the multi-billion-dollar contract to design and build 12 state-of-the art submarines for the Royal Australian Navy, got her first taste of scheduling while working for Australian cooking icon, Maggie Beer, at a production facility in South Australia’s Barossa Valley.

-After starting here career in a customer service role, Natalia displayed a natural affinity for planning and quickly progressed to Production Planner then Master Scheduler in short order.
+After starting her career in a customer service role, Natalia displayed a natural affinity for planning and quickly progressed to Production Planner then Master Scheduler in short order.

 “You could probably say I accidentally became a Scheduler,’’ she said.